 This scholarship honors the first director of the health administration program areas.
 It is for graduate students only and requires at least a 3.2 undergraduate GPA.
 It is based primarily upon academic merit and professional achievement.
 FAFSA is not required.

-Clifford Houk Occupational Hygiene and Safety Scholarship
+Dr. Clifford Houk Central Ohio American Industrial Hygiene Scholarship

 Lancia Family Scholarship

-This scholarship honors the Lancia family, one of the leading family providers of quality long-term healthcare services throughout Ohio and the region.
+This scholarship honors the Lancia family, one of the leading family providers of quality long-term health care services throughout Ohio and the region.
 It is for graduate students only, and no specific requirements are noted.
 FAFSA is not required.
 The scholarship award decision rests with program faculty.

 Charlotte LaTourrette Health Education Scholarship

 This scholarship is established through the estate of Charlotte LaTourrette, professor emerita of the School of Health, Physical Education and Recreation, who retired in 1971 after 41 years of service to Ohio University.
 The recipient of this scholarship must be an upper class student majoring in Community Health Services.
 Selection is based on financial need, academic ability, character, citizenship and leadership qualities.

 This scholarship honors Franklin B. Stevens, a nationally prominent health care consultant, and former alumni of Ohio University.
 It is for either undergraduate or graduate students in health administration or long-term care administration, and requires a cumulative 3.0 GPA.
 U.S. citizens or permanent residents only, and preference will be given to students from the state of Ohio.